gregmsanderson/fly-hello-laravel/README.md

 APP_URL = "https://fly-hello-laravel.fly.dev"
 ```

-2. Run `fly launch` _but_ when it gets to the point asking if you want to deploy now, say **no**.
+2. Run `fly launch`.
+When it gets to the point asking if you want to deploy now, say **No**.
 Why?
 Because in production you need a secret **APP_KEY**.
 Without it the app will return an error like:

 > No application encryption key has been specified. "exception":"[object] (Illuminate\\Encryption\\MissingAppKeyException"

-3. Run `fly secrets set APP_KEY=the-value-from-your-env-file`
+3. Set that _APP_KEY_ by running `fly secrets set APP_KEY=the-value-from-your-env-file`
 4. Run `fly deploy`

-You should be able to visit `https://your-app-name.fly.dev` and see the home page.
+You should be able to visit `https://your-app-name.fly.dev` and see the Laravel demo home page.

 ## Build, deploy and run any Laravel application on Fly

 In this guide we'll learn how we packaged this Laravel application into an image ready to deploy to Fly's global application platform.

 This is _slightly_ more complicated than it is for other runtimes since PHP does not include a web server.
 We need to add one.
 Here we use nginx.
 And so we need to keep both it _and_ PHP running.
-We do that using `supervisor`.
+We do that using [supervisor](https://github.com/Supervisor/supervisor).

 ### Create a new Laravel application

-If you already have a Laravel application you would like to deploy, skip this step.
+If you _already_ have a Laravel application you would like to deploy, skip this step.

 There are different approaches to creating a brand new Laravel application depending on your OS.
 Here we've used the [laravel-installer](https://laravel.com/docs/9.x#the-laravel-installer) approach.
 It assumes you have [composer](https://getcomposer.org/doc/00-intro.md#system-requirements) and PHP already installed: